-From multi-story office blocks to converted old properties, each and every commercial building has its own special construction requirements.
-Especially when it comes to the electrical design for commercial buildings.
+From office buildings to remodeled old properties, every commercial building has its own construction requirement.
+Most importantly, electrical design for commercial buildings.

 Electrical Design for Commercial Buildings

-The electrical design of your commercial building will be dictated by its intended use.
-A hospital, for example, will have a very different requirement than a private office or shopping center.
+Your commercial building’s electrical design depends on what it will be used for.
+A clinic will have very different requirements than a restaurant or a night club, for example.
 But there are some common factors for all commercial properties that fall into five categories.

 1. Health & Safety Requirements